Phra Nakhon Si Ayutthaya (city): Transport

 Ayutthaya is accessible by air and rail.

 Air

 The closest airport is Bangkok's Don Mueang International Airport, a hub for regional budget carriers.
 An elevated walkway connects Terminal 1 to the Don Muang Train Station, where Ayutthaya-bound trains regularly roll through.

 Rail

 Trains to Ayutthaya leave Bangkok's Hua Lamphong Station approximately every hour between 04:20 am. and 10:00 pm.
 The 3rd class fare is 20 baht for the 1.5 hour trip.
 Train schedules are available from the information booth at Hua Lamphong Station, Bangkok.

+Government

+The city municipality of Ayutthaya is a thesaban nakhon which covers 10 tambon in Phra Nakhon Si Ayutthaya Province.
+The legislative body, the Ayutthaya City Municipal Council, is composed of 24 councillors elected every four years.
+The executive body consists of five executives and is headed by the mayor.
+The current mayor of Ayutthaya city is Dr. Somsong Sappakosonlakul.

+Education

+Ayutthaya Wittayalai School and Chomsurang Upatham School are the principal secondary schools located in Ayutthaya city.

+Phranakhon Si Ayutthaya Rajabhat University and Rajamangala University of Technology Suvarnabhumi are the two universities located in the city proper.